ishanbawa/MVCRazorPlusAngular5/README.md

 Extract File in Zip or Import Project Template in VS

 Then At Web Project Root Directory , Open Cmd and run command - "npm install".
+This Requires NodeJs Installed.

 Restore Nuget Packages and It Should Run